In China, signs that one-child policy may be coming to an end

 JIUQUAN, China China could be considering relaxing its harsh one-child policy because of women like Hu Yanqin, who lives in a village at the edge of the Gobi desert.

-When Hu married a construction worker seven years ago, she knew she was going to have only one child, although the area where she lives, the Jiuquan region in northwestern Gansu province, is one of the rare places in China where those living in rural areas have been free to have two children since 1985.
+Hu lives in the Jiuquan region in Gansu province, one of the rare places in China where those living in rural areas have been free to have two children since 1985.
+But even when she got married seven years ago, she knew she was going to have only one child, because it was too expensive to have more.

 "Those people with two children are those who are better off," said Hu, 32, dropping her six-year-old son off at kindergarten.
 "The majority of people in my village only have one child."